Skip to content

 Illustration: The Touch & Go

-China and Russia Conduct Joint Bomber Patrol Over East China Sea Intercepted by US and Japanese Fighters
+China and Russia Conduct Joint Bomber Patrol Over East China Sea Amid U.S. Exercises

-On 27 June, China and Russia launched a significant joint air operation over the East China Sea involving strategic bombers and fighter escorts, which was met by US and Japanese interceptor aircraft.
+On 27 June, China and Russia launched a coordinated air operation involving strategic bombers and fighter escorts over the East China Sea, prompting interceptions by U.S. and Japanese aircraft.

 The gist